edefazio/varcode/README.md

 ```

 ##metaprogramming##
-to support metaprogramming, varcode can accept the .java source of (class, enum, interface, or annotationType) and **build a the correct ```( _class, _enum, _interface, _annotationType )``` model from the source automatically**. the metaprogramming "process" is simple:
+to support metaprogramming, varcode can accept the .java source of (class, enum, interface, or annotationType) and **build the  ```( _class, _enum, _interface, _annotationType )``` automatically**.

+the metaprogramming "process" is simple:
  1. build a model from the .java source
  2. modify the model
  3. compile and instantiate and use the "ad hoc" modified model

 ```java
 // 1. read in the .java source and create a _class model